 Fuel Tank / Battery

 The fuel tank is used to store fuel in a gas engine.
-Having sufficient fuel available means you can keep cutting for extended periods without needing to stop to refuel.
-The fuel tank size determines how long you can work for but also increases the weight of the machine.
+Having sufficient fuel available means you can keep cutting for extended periods without stopping to refuel.
+The fuel tank size determines how long you can work for but also increases the machine’s weight.

 Electric chainsaws also have batteries that fulfil this same purpose.
 Batteries often last between 45 minutes and 1 hour, depending on the size of the chainsaw and the battery.
-I always recommend carrying secondary batteries so that you can switch between batteries as they deplete and recharge.
+I always recommend carrying secondary batteries so you can switch between them as they deplete and recharge.

 Oil Reservoir

 Chainsaws use bar oil to lubricate the metal components between the bar guide and the chain.
 This is not sealed, so you will lose bar during operation – this is called oil sling.
-Manufacturers generally make their oil reservoirs large enough so that you lose 1/2 of the oil in your reservoir for every 1 tank of gas, so you never run out of oil.
-But make sure you refill your oil reservoir every time you fill your gas tank.
+Manufacturers generally make their oil reservoirs large enough to lose 1/2 of the oil in your reservoir for every 1 tank of gas, so you never run out of oil.
+But ensure you refill your oil reservoir every time you fill your gas tank.

 I have put together a guide to chainsaw bar oil that you might be interested in.